chrissuu/bleu_fix/_posts/2024-01-23-aliens-and-hats.md

 As a first semi-technical post, I thought I would talk about a very interesting problem/puzzle from a class I am taking this year, theoretical computer science!
 (Or at least a variation of it)

-It stumped me and my friends for a while and we had to do a lot of thinking to come up with a solution!

 The question statement is as follows:

 > Suppose there are 301 aliens and 301 humans.
 The aliens are in a room and in a single file line (they can't move from this order once in the room).
 Now the humans are waiting outside, and they are also in a line!
 One by one, a human walks inside the room, and the aliens (in their gibberish language) pick a representative amongst them to raise their hand.
 The human, in his infinite wisdom, gives the alien that raised their hand either a black hat or a red hat, and that alien has to wear that hat.